couchbaselabs/mobile-testkit/mobile_testkit_tests/README.md

-Running the framework unit tests
+Running the mobile testkit tests

 To run all the tests the following dependencies need to be satisfied